cybo-neutron/react-learning/redux/Introduction.md

  A working exammple can be seen [**here**](./redux-intro/middleware.js)

 ## Async Actions
+**Thunk** : Thunk is a type of action creator that returns a function instead of an action object.

 Async actions are handled by redux-thunk in redux application.
-They are most commonly used for data fetching but can be used for other tasks as well.
+They are most commonly used for data fetching(asyncronous actions) but can be used for other tasks as well.

-Adding thunk as middleware
+**Adding thunk as middleware**

 Install thunk